Baraa42/blockchain-developer-bootcamp-final-project/README.md

 ## Description

-The project implements a P2P betting contract for any event with 3 outcomes ( ex football game with Home/Win/Draw).
+The project implements a P2P betting contract for any event with 3 outcomes ( e.g football game with Home/Win/Draw).

-One of the main limitations here is that the betting me contract is deployed by the admin (contract owner), initially the game status is Open and only the owner can change it (this functionality should be changed in the futur and the status of the game should be changed by an oracle like Chainlink)
+One of the main limitations here is that the betting contract is deployed by the admin (contract owner), initially the game status is Open and only the owner can change it (this functionality should be changed in the futur and the status of the game should be changed by an oracle like Chainlink)

 The order matching algorithm is simplified here and players can only bet one of these stakes :
   - 1 Ether